shuklasp10/concepts/React.md

  ```

 - here we can't use `useState` because hooks can be used only in react component or in custom hook
-- Also default value is not required becasue while wrapping application with provider it is mandatory to give value prop.
+- Also default value is not required because while wrapping application with provider it is mandatory to give value prop.

 __Provide context to application__